 - Australian Certified Organic (ACO) Registered Farm Input 456AI (Restricted).

-- More convenient and easier to apply than conventional gypsum.
+- More convenient than limestone.

-- A “fast food” source of calcium and sulfur.
+- A “fast food” source of calcium.

 General Testimonials“I wanted to pass on my compliments and thanks for the great customer service you provide...
 If there is ever a choice now between an alternative product supplier and NTS, I will now always go with you, due to your quality of product and excellent customer service.”– Bridie McLennan